 ‘Three shocking murders did she dream them? …or do them?’

-Nightmare is a 1963 [released April 1964] British psychological thriller horror film from Hammer Films, co-financed by Universal International.
+Nightmare is a 1964 released British psychological horror-thriller film from Hammer Films, co-financed by Universal International.
 The film was directed in glorious black and white “Hammercope” by Freddie Francis from a screenplay by producer Jimmy Sangster.
 David Knight, Moira Redmond, Jennie Linden and Brenda Bruce star.

 Jennie Linden was an eleventh-hour casting choice replacing Julie Christie (Don’t Look Now) who dropped out to appear in Billy Liar.
 This was the final film performance of American actor David Knight who subsequently focused on theatre work.

 Principal filming took place in and around Bray Studios in Berkshire from 17 December 1962 to 31 January 1963 and heavy snow affected most of the location shoots.